-The Colorado Department of Revenue (DOR) has submitted a request to the Independent Ethics Commission (IEC or "Commission") requesting an opinion asking whether Rom Kammerzell, Deputy Senior Director of Enforcement, and Lewis Koski, Director of Enforcement, may accept payment of travel and other expenses in excess of \$59 to speak at a conference in Washington State.
-The conference is sponsored by the American Civil Liberties Union (ACLU) and the Washington Office on Latin America (WOLA).
-Specifically, it is requested that they participate in a workshop on cannabis regulation.
+The Colorado Department of Revenue (DOR) has submitted a request to the Independent Ethics Commission (IEC or "Commission") requesting an opinion regarding whether Lewis Koski, Director of Enforcement, may accept payment of travel and other expenses in excess of \$59 to speak at a conference in Florida.
+The event is the annual summer conference of the Florida Police Chiefs Association and they have invited Director Koski or another senior staff member from the Colorado Department of Revenue to speak.